slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   Record timestamps of critical activities including process start, process completion, reception of change proposals by the SCP, and reviews.
 -   Record the specific state of the process when each approval was granted.
 This is most relevant when the proposal content is allowed to change after aprovals have been granted.

-### Additional features

-The combination of SCP and VCS SHOULD provide:

--   A mechanism for assigning roles and/or permissions to [actors](#source-roles).
--   Two-factor authentication for the [identity management system](#identity-management).
--   Audit logs for sensitive actions, such as modifying security controls.
--   A mechanism to define a set of expert reviewers for each file in the source, and the ability to require their approval on any changes.

-## Levels

-### Level 1: Version controlled

-Summary: The project source is stored and managed through a modern version control system.
+### Level 2: TODO, but maybe: Generates Source Provenance Attestations

+Summary: A consumer can ask the SCP for everything it knows about a specific revision of a repository.

-Intended for: Organizations that are unwilling or unable to host their source on a source control platform.
-If possible, skip to Level 2.
+Intended for: Organizations that need to enforce policy on consumed source.

+Benefits: Prevents many classes of accidents and pin-to-sha attacks.
+Provides information to VSA-generation bots.

 Requirements:

-**[Version controlled]** Every change to the source is tracked in a version control system that meets the requirements listed in [Source Platform Requirements](#source-platform-requirements).

-Benefits: Version control solves software development challenges ranging from change attribution to effective collaboration.
-It is a software development best practice with more benefits than we can discuss here.

-### Level 2: Verified history

-Summary: The source code and its change history metadata are retained and authenticated to allow trustworthy auditing and analysis of the source code.

-Intended for: Organizations that are unwilling or unable to incorporate code review into their software development practices.

-Requirements:
-**[Strong authentication]** User accounts that can modify the source or the project's configuration must use multi-factor authentication or its equivalent.

-**[Verified timestamps]** Each entry in the change history must contain at least one timestamp that is determined by the source control platform and cannot be modified by clients.
-It MUST be clear in the change history which timestamps are determined by the source control platform.

-**[Retained history]** The change history MUST be preserved as long as the source is hosted on the source control system.
-The source MAY migrate to another source control system, but the organization MUST retain the change history if possible.
-It MUST NOT be possible for persons to delete or modify the change history, even with multi-party approval, except by trusted platform admins following an established deletion policy.

-Benefits: Attributes changes in the version history to specific actors and timestamps, which allows for post-auditing, incident response, and deterrence for bad actors.
-Multi-factor authentication makes account compromise more difficult, further ensuring the integrity of change attribution.
+#### Source provenance attestation

+Results from the revision process are codified into a source provenance attestation document.

+TODO:

+-   (minimum requirements for provenance attestations)
+-   (optional features of provenance attestations)

-### Level 3: Changes are authorized
+### Level 3: TODO but maybe: Changes are authorized

-Summary: All changes to the source are approved by two trusted persons prior to submission.
+Summary: All changes to the source are approved by two trusted actors prior to submission.

 Intended for: Enterprise projects and mature open source projects.

+Benefits: A compromise of a single account does not result in compromise of the source.

 Requirements:

+#### Code review by two authorized actors

-**[Code review]** All changes to the source are approved by two trusted persons prior to submission.
+All changes to the source are approved by two authorized actors prior to submission.
 User accounts that can perform code reviews MUST use two-factor authentication or its equivalent.
-The following combinations of trusted persons are acceptable:

--   Proposer and reviewer are two different trusted persons.
--   Two different reviewers are trusted persons.
+If the proposer is also an authorized actor, the proposer MAY approve their own proposal and count as one of the two required actors.

 The code review system must meet the following requirements:

 -   **[Informed review]** The reviewer is able and encouraged to make an informed decision about what they're approving.
 The reviewer MUST be presented with a full, meaningful content diff between the proposed revision and the previously reviewed revision.
 For example, it is not sufficient to just indicate that a file changed without showing the contents.
--   **[Context-specific approvals]** Approvals are for a specific context, such as a repo + target branch + revision in git.
+-   **[Context-specific approvals]** Approvals are for a specific context, such as a repo + target branch in git.
 Moving fully reviewed content from one context to another still requires review, except for well-understood automatic processes.
 For example, you do not need to review each change to cut a release branch, but you do need review when backporting changes from the main branch to an existing release branch.
 -   **[Atomic change sets]** Changes are recorded in the change history as a single revision that consists of the net delta between the proposed revision and the parent revision.
 In the case of a nonlinear version control system, where a revision can have more than one parent, the diff must be against the "first common parent" between the parents.
 In other words, when a feature branch is merged back into the main branch, only the merge itself is in scope.

-Trusted robots MAY be exempted from the code review process.
-It is RECOMMENDED that trusted robots so exempted be run only software built at Build L3+ from sources that meet Source L3.
+#### Different actors

-**[Different persons]** The organization strives to ensure that no two user accounts correspond to the same person.
-Should the organization discover that it issued multiple accounts to the same person, it MUST act to rectify the situation.
-For example, it might revoke project privileges for all but one of the accounts and perform retroactive code reviews on any changes where that person's accounts are the author and/or code reviewer(s).
+The organization strives to ensure that no two user accounts correspond to the same actors.
+Should the organization discover that it issued multiple accounts to the same actors, it MUST act to rectify the situation.
+For example, it might revoke project privileges for all but one of the accounts and perform retroactive code reviews on any changes where that actors' accounts are the author and/or code reviewer(s).

-Benefits: A compromise of a single human or account does not result in compromise of the project, since all changes require review from two humans.
+### Level 4: TODO but maybe: Maximum security

+Summary: All changes are reviewed by experts.

+Intended for: The highest of high-security-posture repos / code that is flying to Mars.

+Benefits: Provides the maximum chance for experts to spot and reject problems before they ship.

+Requirements:

+#### Reset votes on all changes

+The code review tool MUST ensure that the final proposal is approved by actors identified as experts for all changed files.

+If a file is modified after receiving expert approval, a new approval MUST be granted.
+The new approval MAY be granted by the same actor who granted the first approval.